-No sooner than she thought it did the blond bombshell himself arrive, running up the street and panting as though he had run across town—which he probably had.
+No sooner than she thought it did the boisterous blond himself arrive, running up the street and panting as though he had run across town—which he probably had.

 Ino jumped to her feet, fully prepared to berate him for making a lady wait, when her voice died in her throat.

 She couldn't believe she was looking at the same orange-wearing idiot who was the dead-last of the academy.
-She had never seen the scruffy teen look so well groomed!
+She had never seen the scruffy teen well groomed!

 Like her, Naruto went the modern route in attire.
 He wore a form-fitting tux; the single-button peak emphasized his narrow waist and broadening shoulders, and the black pants brought her attention to his long, lean legs.
-She hadn't realized until then how much taller he was than her, likely close to Shikamaru's height by now.
-The navy tie knotted at his throat made the sapphire of his shining eyes jump out and...did he brush his hair?
+Ino never realized until just then how much taller Naruto was than her, likely close to Shikamaru's height by now.
+The navy tie knotted at his throat made the sapphire of his shining eyes jump out and... did he brush his hair?

 "The one and only," he grinned.
 "You look great, Ino!
 I like your hair down.
 It's very sophisticated."

-Ino blushed attractively at the complement and suddenly found herself very excited for tonight.
+Ino blushed at the complement.
+For the first time she found herself very excited for tonight.

 "Shall we," Naruto offered his arm in the imitation of a perfect gentleman.
-The smile wouldn't leave Ino's face when she lightly wrapped her arm around his, even after they began walking away from the center of town.
+The smile wouldn't leave Ino's face when she lightly wrapped her arm around his and they walked away from the center of town.

 It looked like her first Matsuri no Otsuki wouldn't be a complete bummer after all!